Opening an IOLTA

 There are no tax consequences for attorneys or clients from using an IOLTA.
 See IRS Revenue Ruling 81-209 and Revenue Ruling 87-2.

-Banks may apply service charges on IOLTA—monthly maintenance fees, per item check charges, items deposited charges, and per deposit charges—only against the interest paid to the OLF.
+Banks may only apply IOLTA service charges against the interest paid to the OLF.
+Service charges include monthly maintenance fees, per item check charges, items deposited charges, and per deposit charges.

 Lawyers are responsible for all other fees or transaction costs including fees for wire transfer, electronic transfer, non-sufficient funds, bad checks, stop payment, account reconciliation, negative collected balances, and check printing.
 Lawyers may absorb these costs or pass them to the clients if specified in their fee agreements.